gitlabhq/gitlab-runner/docs/install/kubernetes.md

 - `<CERTIFICATE_FILENAME>` is the filename for the certificate in your current directory that will be imported into the secret.

-If the source file `<CERTIFICATE_FILENAME>` is not in the current directory or does not follow the format `<gitlab-hostname.crt>` then it will be necessary to specify the filename to use on the target:
+If the source file `<CERTIFICATE_FILENAME>` is not in the current directory or does not follow the format `<gitlab.hostname.crt>` then it will be necessary to specify the filename to use on the target:

 ```shell